 Winter wet days in C-EU are associated with intense zonal flow conditions throughout the troposphere with an increased frequency (compared to climatology) of cyclones north and anticyclones south of the precipitating area (Fig. 5a).
-The large-scale weather pattern resembles the positive phase of the North Atlantic Oscillation (Hurrell et al. 2003).
-Recall that wet days in this region occur on climatologically warmer days (Fig. 3a), most likely due to advection of mild (and humid) air from the North Atlantic.
+The large-scale weather pattern resembles the positive phase of the North Atlantic Oscillation (Hurrell et al., 2003).
+Recall that wet days in this region occur on climatologically warmer days (Fig. 3a) most likely due to advection of mild (and humid) air from the North Atlantic.
 Atmospheric rivers frequently occur southwest of the precipitation area, while enhanced warm conveyor belt frequencies are found centred around the precipitation area.
 This strong co-location explains the dominance of warm conveyor belts in Fig. 3a.
-The shift in the frequency maxima of atmospheric rivers and warm conveyor belts is in line with the classical situation of warm conveyor belts rising from very humid low-tropospheric regions at the end of atmospheric rivers (see, e.g., the schematic Fig. 2.8 in Sodemann et al. 2020).
-Similar composite results are found for IBP and W-US (Fig. S2), with the main

-- 330 the schematic Fig. 2.8 in Sodemann et al. 2020).
-Similar composite results are found for IBP and W-US (Fig. S2), with the main differences that in these regions the potential vorticity (PV) trough is more pronounced and the positive cyclone anomaly is more upstream.
-These regions also had similar P(T,WS) diagrams (compare Figs. 3a, 3b, 4b).
-The synoptic flow configuration in Fig. 5a is dominated by wet days associated with warm conveyor belts (Fig. S4a), however, 22% of wet days in C-EU are dominated by atmospheric rivers.
-On these days, anomalous 850-hPa winds are more zonally oriented compared to wet days - 335 with warm conveyor belts and stronger positive anticyclonic anomalies are found south of C-EU (Fig. S4b).
-On 19% of wet days in C-EU, cyclones are dominating, which is associated with cyclonic wind anomalies, a slightly stronger PV trough and decreased warm conveyor belt and atmospheric river frequencies (Fig. S4c).
+The shift in the frequency maxima of atmospheric rivers and warm conveyor belts is in line with the classical situation of warm conveyor belts rising from very humid lowtropospheric regions at the end of atmospheric rivers (see, for example, the schematic Fig. 2.8 in Sodemann et al., 2020).
+Similar composite results are found for IBP and W-US (Fig. S2), with the main differences being that in these regions the potential vorticity (PV) trough is more pronounced and the positive cyclone anomaly is more upstream.
+These regions also had similar P(T, WS) diagrams (compare Figs. 3a, b, and 4b).
+The synoptic flow configuration in Fig. 5a is dominated by wet days associated with warm conveyor belts (Fig. S4a); however, 22 % of wet days in C-EU are dominated by atmospheric rivers.
+On these days, anomalous 850 hPa winds are more zonally oriented compared to wet days with warm conveyor belts, and stronger positive anticyclonic anomalies are found south of C-EU (Fig. S4b).
+On 19 % of wet days in C-EU, cyclones are dominating, which is associated with cyclonic wind anomalies, a slightly stronger PV trough, and decreased warm conveyor belt and atmospheric river frequencies (Fig. S4c).